Marcos de Mendonça

-Marcos Cláudio Phillipe Carneiro de Mendonça (born December 25, 1894) was a Brazilian footballer who achieved notoriety playing for Fluminense and the Brazil national football team.
-He was the inaugural goalkeeper for Brazil and played a key role in Brazil's debut cup, the 1919 South American Championship.
+Marcos Cláudio Phillipe Carneiro de Mendonça (25 December 1894 – 19 October 1988) was a Brazilian footballer who achieved notoriety playing for Fluminense and the Brazil national football team.
+He was the inaugural goalkeeper for Brazil and played a key role in Brazil's first ever international trophy, the 1919 South American Championship.
+He made 10 appearances for Brazil between 1914 and 1922.

 Personal life

 He married the poetess Anna Amélia de Queiroz in 1917 and had four children, among them the theatre critic Bárbara Heliodora.